whchien/deep-floor-plan-recognition/README.md

-## Data System Project: Fire Risk Profiles

 ### Image Recognition on Floor Plans as Input for a Fire Risk Model

 The project is in collaboration with Gemeente Amsterdam.
+The

 - Model code in *floor_plan_model* folder.